AmaTib/The-Odin-Project/README.md

 # odin_landingproject
-Create a website from a set design.
+assignment is to Create a website from a set design.